Skoda Citigo-e iV (2020-2021) Review

 Body roll is kept well in check - helped by the fact that the heavy batteries are low down in the body - and there’s definitely something about an electric car being so much fun to drive that it feels like you’re beating the system.
 If you have the idea that electric cars are boring, try this first.

-There’s just one motor and battery pack option for the Skoda Citigo-e iV - a single motor driving the front wheels that offers a continuous output of 55PS (for cruising) with a maximum output of 83PS for short bursts of acceleration.
-More crucial to the driving experience is the 212Nm of torque, which contributes to the surprisingly strong acceleration, especially from lower speeds.
+There was just one motor and battery pack option for the Skoda Citigo-e iV - a single motor driving the front wheels that offers a continuous output of 55PS (for cruising) with a maximum output of 83PS for short bursts of acceleration.
+More crucial to the driving experience was the 212Nm of torque, which contributed to the surprisingly strong acceleration, especially from lower speeds.

-This is still a relatively lightweight car at 1235kg - about the same as a Ford Fiesta - and with maximum torque from standstill the Skoda Citigo-e iV can jump away from traffic lights with surprising alacrity.
-If you’re not careful, you’ll feel the wheels spin before the traction control kicks in.
-Around town, this boundless thrust at lower speeds makes it huge fun to drive.
+This was still a relatively lightweight car at 1235kg - about the same as a same-era Ford Fiesta - and with maximum torque from a standstill, the Skoda Citigo-e iV could jump away from traffic lights with surprising alacrity.
+If you weren't careful, you’d feel the wheels spin before the traction control kicked in.
+Around town, this boundless thrust at lower speeds made it huge fun to drive.

-Get out of the city and the Skoda Citigo-e iV is less at ease.
-It can manage motorway speeds and be wound all the way up to 81mph, but acceleration at these speeds is much slower and the battery is depleted far more quickly at these speeds, too.
-Better to go a little slower and save the range for later.
-To help you with that, the Citigo-e iV comes with three drive modes - Normal, Eco and Eco+.
-The latter two modes restrict the amount of power delivered to the wheels to improve the range, with Eco+ also switching off the air-con.
+Get out of the city and the Skoda Citigo-e iV was less at ease.
+It could manage motorway speeds and be wound all the way up to 81mph, but acceleration at these speeds was much slower and the battery depleted far more quickly at these speeds, too.
+The Citigo-e iV came with three drive modes - Normal, Eco and Eco+.
+The latter two modes restricted the amount of power delivered to the wheels to improve the range, with Eco+ also switching off the air-con.

-The gearbox is a simple automatic with Park, Drive and Neutral, although you also have the option to adjust the strength of the regenerative braking that feeds energy back into the battery.
-Using this instead of the actual brakes helps to improve the range, and with it set to the highest level you can almost drive everywhere without touching the brakes.
+The gearbox was a simple automatic with Park, Drive and Neutral, although you also had the option to adjust the strength of the regenerative braking that fed energy back into the battery.
+Using this instead of the actual brakes helped to improve the range, and with it set to the highest level you could almost drive everywhere without touching them.

-The previous generation Skoda Citigo is a relatively refined car given its cost and city car status, but the switch to electric power has improved its performance still further.
-It’s solidly-built from the ground up, and you feel that from the way the doors slam and the way it behaves out on the road; it shrugs off lumps and bumps in the road comfortably, which is a welcome bonus in a car this size.
+The previous generation Skoda Citigo was a relatively refined car given its cost and city car status, but the switch to electric power improved its performance.
+It was solidly built from the ground up, and you felt that from the door slam to how it behaved on the road; it shrugged off lumps and bumps comfortably which was a welcome bonus in a car this size.

-Better yet, the near-silence of the electric powertrain means that at low speeds the Citigo-e iV is comfortably quieter than cars costing thousands more.
-Below 20mph all you can hear is a distant whine from the motor - far quieter than any combustion engine - and it enhances the driving experience a great deal.
+Better yet, the near-silence of the electric powertrain meant that at low speeds the Citigo-e iV was comfortably quieter than cars costing thousands more.
+Below 20mph all you heard was a distant whine from the motor - far quieter than any combustion engine - and it enhanced the driving experience greatly.

-At higher speeds wind and tyre noise begin to make themselves known, but this is partly because they are thrown into sharper relief as there is no petrol engine to drown them out.
-The reality is that, at out of town and motorway speeds, the noises all blend into each other, so you get general white noise accompaniment which is still preferable to the drone of an exhaust pipe.
+Wind and tyre noise began to make themselves known at higher speeds, partly because they were thrown into sharper relief as there was no petrol engine to drown them out.
+The reality was that, out of town and motorway speeds, the noises all blended into each other, so you got general white noise accompaniment, something that's often preferred to the drone of an exhaust pipe.

 Overall, the Skoda Citigo-e iV scored three stars from Euro NCAP, with strong scores of 81% rating for adult protection, 83% for child protection.
 Less impressive were the scores for pedestrians at 46% and 55% for safety assist.

-Standard equipment includes driver and passenger front airbags, side airbags covering front and rear seats, seat belt pre-tensioners and load limiters front and rear and Isofix child seat mounting points.
-The Skoda Citigo-e iV also comes with electronic stability control, hill-hold assist and lane assist all as standard, with tyre-pressure monitoring and traffic-sign recognition also included.
+Standard equipment included driver and passenger front airbags, side airbags covering front and rear seats, seat belt pre-tensioners and load limiters front and rear and Isofix child seat mounting points.
+The Skoda Citigo-e iV also came with electronic stability control, hill-hold assist and lane assist as standard, with tyre-pressure monitoring and traffic-sign recognition included.

-One of the reasons for the Skoda Citigo-e iV's lower score in the Euro NCAP test compared to the original petrol version tested in 2011 is that Automatic Emergency Braking is not available as standard or as an option, something that was far less common back in 2011.
-Another feature that is not available on the Citigo-e iV is an automatic sound generator, a system which emits a faint noise to warn pedestrians that the vehicle is in motion, something which may be desirable if you spend a lot of time in the city.
+One of the reasons for the Skoda Citigo-e iV's lower score in the Euro NCAP test compared to the original petrol version tested in 2011 was that Automatic Emergency Braking was not available as standard or as an option, something far less common back in 2011.
+Another feature not available on the Citigo-e iV was an automatic sound generator; a system emitting a faint noise to warn pedestrians that the vehicle was in motion.

-The quoted range for the Skoda Citigo-e iV under the latest WLTP criteria is 161 miles, which is less than rivals like the Renault Zoe but more than some older electric cars that are still on the market.
-The reality is that for many drivers considering an electric vehicle this will be enough - 130 miles or more should be easily achievable on a full charge, so even a commute of 50 miles or more each way every day would still be possible without having to charge during the day.
+The quoted range for the Skoda Citigo-e iV under the WLTP criteria was 161 miles - less than rivals like the Renault Zoe but more than some older electric cars still on the market.
+The reality was that for many drivers considering an electric vehicle this would be enough - 130 miles was achievable on a full charge, so even a commute of 50 miles or more each way, every day would've still been possible without having to charge during the day.

 Charging times and cost: How much does it cost to charge the Skoda Citigo-e iV?

-"The beauty of an electric car is the running costs are significantly lower than any petrol or diesel car on the market, and generally speaking an electric car is more efficient in town at lower speeds than at a constant speed on a major road, unlike a conventionally-engined car."
+"The beauty of an electric car is that running costs are arguably significantly lower than any petrol or diesel car on the market, and generally speaking an electric car is more efficient in town at lower speeds than at a constant speed on a major road, unlike a conventionally-engined car."

 Expect to pay as little as £6 for an overnight charge at home on a cheap tariff.
-Higher-speed charging at public will cost more, but a 40kW DC charge can take the Skoda Citigo-e iV from zero to 80% charge in one hour - but only if you choose a Skoda Citigo-e iV SE L or add CCS charging as an option on the SE model.
+Higher-speed charging at public will cost more, but a 40kW DC charge can take the Skoda Citigo-e iV from zero to 80% charge in one hour - but only if you choose a Skoda Citigo-e iV SE L with CCS charging.

 Electric cars are generally very reliable, with fewer mechanical parts than petrol or diesel models.
 The Skoda Citigo-e iV is no exception – we've heard of very few reports of issues.